Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 \subsection{Policy Transfer}

-In this section, we review TL approaches of \textit{Policy Transfer}, where the external knowledge takes the form of pretrained policies from one or multiple source domains.
-Work discussed in this section is built upon a \emph{many-to-one} problem setting, which we formularize as below: \begin{problemsetting*}(Policy Transfer) A set of teacher policies $\pi_{E_1}, \pi_{E_2}, \dots, \pi_{E_K}$ are trained on a set of source domains $\cM_1, \cM_2, \dots, \cM_K$, respectively.
-A student policy $\pi$ is learned for a target domain by leveraging knowledge from $\{\pi_{E_i}\}_{i=1}^K$. \end{problemsetting*} For the \emph{one-to-one} scenario, which contains only one teacher policy, one can consider it as a special case of the above problem setting with $K=1$.
-Next, we categorize recent work of policy transfer into two techniques: policy distillation and policy reuse.
+\textit{Policy transfer} is a TL approach where the external knowledge takes the form of pre-trained policies from one or multiple source domains.
+Work discussed in this section is built upon a \emph{many-to-one} problem setting, described as below: \begin{policyTransfer*} A set of teacher policies $\pi_{E_1}, \pi_{E_2}, \dots, \pi_{E_K}$ are trained on a set of source domains $\cM_1, \cM_2, \dots, \cM_K$, respectively.
+A student policy $\pi$ is learned for a target domain by leveraging knowledge from $\{\pi_{E_i}\}_{i=1}^K$. \end{policyTransfer*} For the \emph{one-to-one} scenario with only one teacher policy, one can consider it as a special case of the above with $K=1$.
+Next, we categorize recent work of policy transfer into two techniques: \emph{policy distillation} and \emph{policy reuse}.